RapidRiverSoftware/employee-handbook/README.md

 You must configure your computer to apply critical patches from your operating system vendor within 30 days of their release.

-Your computing devices should include software to automatically scan for viruses and malware using an up-to-date virus and malware signatures.
+Your computing devices should include software to automatically scan for viruses and malware using up-to-date virus and malware signatures.
 Your computing devices should also employ a software firewall in addition to any local hardware or enterprise firewalls you may have configured.

 Your computer must also be configured to lock its screen when you stop working, close the laptop lid, or otherwise disengage from the computer.
 The screen lock should require a password set following the [Passwords](#passwords) policies described below.